 As for my interests, I have a lot, including writing, reading, travel (I have been all over Asia and lived in several Asian countries), cooking, photography, racquetball and football (both kinds), among others.
 I have also visited dozens of universities and worked a lot of different jobs, which is helpful when clients need help with university or graduate school applications, or want advice about career options.

-The University of Texas at Austin - BS, Molecular Biology
+Undergraduate Degree: The University of Texas at Austin - Bachelor of Science, Molecular Biology

 SAT Composite: 1500